OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 2. The **Public school**, regards the accessibility of knowledge creation to a wider audience;

-3. The **Measurement school**, concerned with alternative methods of assessing scientfic impact development;
+3. The **Measurement school**, concerned with alternative methods of assessing scientific impact development;

-4. The **Democratic school**, based around fundamental rights of access to knowledge; abd
+4. The **Democratic school**, based around fundamental rights of access to knowledge; and

 5. The **Pragmatic school**, concerning the role of collaborative research for more efficient knowledge creation and dissemination.